Did You Know These 4 SSD Facts?

 As the Social Security Administration explains, the 56 million estimated Americans who have disabilities aren’t all older, such as Baby Boomers or representatives of the “Silent” Generation.
 Younger people can and do become disabled, leaving them in difficult circumstances if they do not get the SSD they need.
 Consequently, anyone whose disability has lasted–or is expected to last–at least a year, and who cannot perform other work, should consider SSD as a viable option.

-Interested in learning more about SSD?
+Interested in learning more about SSD facts?
 The best advice comes from a lawyer who can help you assess your situation.
 Contact the Law Offices of John R. Colvin for a free initial consultation to discuss your SSD application or appeal.

 With nearly 25 years of serving disabled individuals in Tennessee and Alabama, attorney John R. Colvin welcomes new clients interested in learning more about their SSD rights and choices.